-- (1) To satisfy tree preservation credits described in 9.5.1.4.(C). - (2) To allow the preservation of trees within the building envelope if they are within a distance no greater than the required yard depth when insufficient trees are available for preservation.
+- (1) To satisfy tree preservation credits described in 9.5.1.4 (C). - (2) To allow the preservation of trees within the building envelope if they are within a distance no greater than the required buffer yard depth when insufficient trees are available for preservation.

-9.5.1.5 Tree Removal for Modifications of Developed Lots of Record
+9.5.1.5 Buffer Yard Standards for Developed Lots

-- (A) Single-family lots of record undergoing redevelopment of single-family shall comply with Section 9.5.1.4(A). - (B) Single-family lots of record undergoing physical change to a parcel of land that results in construction of an additional building, building replacement or an expansion in the size of an existing building that is less than 50% shall comply with the landscape table below.
+- (A) Single-family lots undergoing redevelopment shall comply with Section 9.5.1.4(A). - (B) Single-family lots undergoing development that is less than 50% of the floor area of the principal structure shall comply with the landscape table below.